-• Records e.g. contact sheets, records of interventions will be saved on the A drive in Pupil records.

-• IDPs will be saved in Curriculum - SEND on the T: drive, IDPs.

-• The Inclusion co-ordinator and Inclusion Administration Assistant will maintain an up to date register of SEND children.
+- Records e.g. contact sheets, records of interventions will be saved on the A drive in Pupil records. - IDPs will be saved in Curriculum SEN on the T: drive, IDPs - The Inclusion co-ordinator and Inclusion Administration Assistant will maintain an up to date register of SEN children

-11. Parent/Carer Involvement
+11. Parental Involvement

-• Parents/carers are kept fully informed through formal and informal meetings with the class teacher and/or Inclusion Manager and other agencies involved in supporting the child.

-• Parents/carers will be informed of the Parent Partnership Service through leaflets and notices.

-• If parents/carers wish to discuss, or have concerns about their child, they should first speak to their child's class teacher, the Inclusion Manager, and the Headteacher to discuss their views.
-The school will attempt to remedy the situation with regard to the needs of the child.
+- Parents are kept fully informed through formal and informal meetings with the class teacher and/or Inclusion Manager and other agencies involved in supporting the child - Parents will be informed of the Parent Partnership Service through leaflets and notices - If parents wish to discuss, or have concerns about their child, they should first speak to their child's class teacher, the Inclusion Manager, and the Headteacher to discuss their views.
+The school will attempt to remedy the situation with regard to the needs of the child